electrode-io/ern-container-publisher-git/README.md

 For example, For initial publication to GitHub, a repository should be created in GitHub beforehand.

-**This publisher currently always publish to the master branch of the remote repository.**

 ## Usage

 ### **With `ern publish-container` CLI command**